whymarrh/private-request/README.md

 >
 > We can also abuse range requests to simulate padding on content we don't control.

-This library uses [range requests][range-requests] to split a request into segments with some padding.
+This package uses [range requests][range-requests] to split a request into segments with some padding.

 ### What does this mean in practice?